 Hutchinson was widely known among local attorneys, holding court for more than five decades at his favorite local restaurant, Harbor Lights, on the Tacoma waterfront.
 He was famous for lifelong friendships with people from all walks of life, including Tacoma Police Department detective Tony Zatkovich, bricklayer Bob Holden, electrician Warren Smith, bail bondsman Jimmy O’Brien, Bob Rainey, and rodeo champion Ken Cook.

 Hutchinson died peacefully in his sleep after a brief illness.
 He is survived by his loving wife of 40 years Soon Hutchinson, 82, of Edgewood and by his ten children, Robert Hutchinson, 62, of San Clemente, California; Eileen Hutchinson, 61, of Federal Way; Kevin Kelly Hutchinson, 59, of Kenosha, Wisconsin; Sheila Tiffany, 59, of Puyallup; Mike Hutchinson, 57, of Olympia; Tim Hutchinson, 57, of Tacoma; Barney Hutchinson, 55, of Gig Harbor; Jack Hutchinson, 54, of Federal Way; Brendon Hutchinson, 51, of Tacoma; and Kathleen Hutchinson, 51, of Gig Harbor.
 In addition, Hutchinson is survived by twenty grandchildren and four great-grandchildren.

-A funeral Mass will be celebrated at All Saints Catholic Church in Puyallup.To send flowers to the family of Judge A'Lan Hutchinson, please visit Tribute Store
+A funeral Mass will be celebrated at All Saints Catholic Church in Puyallup.To send flowers to the family or plant a tree in memory of Judge A'Lan Hutchinson, please visit Tribute Store